Norman Edmund Potter

 Brief Life History of Norman Edmund

 When Norman Edmund Potter was born on 26 July 1887, in Waterloo, Waterloo, Ontario, Canada, his father, Robert Nelson Potter, was 21 and his mother, Lavina Ellen Freeman, was 21.
 He married Ellen A Johnson on 20 May 1922, in Seattle, King, Washington, United States.
-They were the parents of at least 1 son.
+They were the parents of at least 1 son and 1 daughter.
 He lived in The Dalles, Wasco, Oregon, United States in 1930 and The Dalles Election Precinct 4, Wasco, Oregon, United States in 1940.
 He registered for military service in 1919.
 He died on 30 June 1966, in Seaside, Clatsop, Oregon, United States, at the age of 78, and was buried in Willamette National Cemetery, Portland, Multnomah, Oregon, United States.

 Photos and Memories (0)